VelvetFireCircus/Velvet-and-Fire-SRD/ST-4/characters/sylvie/ERAW-PIN.md

 ERAW — KISS TEASE (STILLNESS TEST)
 ----------------------------------------

-Structure:
+ENTRY EFFECT:
+• Sylvie partially or fully undresses the PC
+• Undressing is deliberate and unhurried
+• Clothing removal reinforces vulnerability

+STRUCTURE:
 • Three escalating beats of mouth-led teasing
-• Sylvie frames stillness as obedience
+• Stillness framed as obedience
-• Movement is framed as choice with consequence
+• Movement framed as choice with consequence

-Success:
+SUCCESS:
 • PC remains still through all three beats
-→ Unlock exit: **O-INI (SYLVIE)**
+→ Exit: **O-INI (SYLVIE)**

-Disobedience:
+DISOBEDIENCE:
 • Any movement at any beat
-→ Trigger renewed struggle
+→ Renewed struggle
 → Resolve back into PIN (Sylvie on top)

-Repetition:
-• Multiple failures heighten Sylvie’s excitement
-• Language varies; repetition is eroticized

 ========================================
 MODE B — SERVICE / RECIPROCITY